Accuracy Tests of the Envelope Theory: Accuracy tests

-In between these two values of $C$ the situation is different.
-The errors in the evaluation of the spectrum produced by the two parts of the potential counterbalance each other, resulting in a more precise energy.
-The height of this effect occurs around $C=0.2$ where the classical ET results go through the exact one (accidentally).
+For intermediate values of $C$ the situation is different.
+The errors in the evaluation of the spectrum introduced by the two components of the potential counterbalance each other, resulting in a more precise energy.
+Since the ET must continuously transition from one variational character to the other, its results even match the exact ones for a specific value of the parameter (in this case, approximately at $C=0.2$).
+However, due to the unpredictability of the precise location of this crossover point, this feature is impractical to utilise.

-Furthermore, the improved ET seems far less efficient in between $C=0$ and $C=1$ than at the extremes.
-Variational character can be understood as a safeguard that prevents ET approximations dropping too low (or rising too high).
-It seems that, because of the loss of such a variational guidance, the improved ET has difficulties making its accuracy better.
-In conclusion, it seems that in such a situation it is not guarantee that the improved ET is really more precise than the classical one.
-This outcome should be slightly qualified because the dashed curve reproduces better the exact shape and because our analysis is only interested in the bosonic ground state.
+Regarding the improved ET, it appears to be less effective in this intermediate range of $C$ values compared to the extreme ones.
+The variational character can be seen as a safeguard that prevents ET approximations from dropping too low or rising too high.
+Due to the loss of such a variational guidance, the improved ET encounters challenges in achieving higher accuracy.
+Regarding the crossing with the exact results, although the feature occurs in this example, having lost the constraint of the variational character, nothing can be predicted in general.
+In conclusion, it is not guaranteed that the improved ET is consistently more precise than the classical one in such situations.
+This outcome should be slightly qualified because the dashed curve reproduces the exact shape better and because our analysis focuses solely on the bosonic ground state.